-Graduates of Computer Engineering Technician programs have acquired the knowledge and practical experience to support the continued extension of the application and ubiquitous nature of computing technology into our daily lives.
-As such, graduates are able to work individually or as part of a team to analyze, implement, and maintain software, embedded devices and hardware devices.
-From troubleshooting existing components to installing new ones, graduates work in a broad range of employment settings within the Computing sector in both large and small organizations, as well as in any environment that relies on the advantages of computer systems.
+Graduates of Computer Engineering Technology programs have acquired the knowledge and practical experience to continue to extend the application and ubiquitous nature of computing technology into our daily lives.
+As such, graduates are able to work individually or as part of a team to analyze, design, implement, and maintain software, embedded devices and hardware.
+From integrating existing components to building new ones, graduates work in a broad range of employment settings within the Computing sector in both large and small organizations, as well as in any environment that relies on the advantages of computer systems.

-Recently Computer Engineering Technician graduates have been hired into the following positions including: computer network technicians, user support technicians, and information systems analysts and consultants.
+Recently Computer Engineering Technology graduates have been hired into the following positions including: computer programmers and interactive media developers, user support technicians, computer network technicians, and information systems analysts and consultants.